 Rita Parniczky wins Peter Collingwood Trust Award 2015 for innovation in loom-based materials.

 Peter Collingwood was known for his innovative approach to weaving; the Trust encourages artists and designers to keep pushing the boundaries and discover the ‘next new thing’.

-A new body of large-scale work, X-Ray Vault Series No II installed at Collect Open 2015.
+A new body of large-scale work, X-Ray Vault Series II No II, III & IV installed at Collect Open 2015.